Graduate FAQs

 I have a question about the application...

-Are all my application material due by the same date?
+Are all my application materials due by the same date?

 Yes.
 All materials must be received by December 1.

-What material do you need in hard copy?
+What materials do you need in hard copy?

-Official transcripts (also see below), which must be provided by your college or university and in an official, sealed enveloped.
-All other materials (except for official GRE/TOEFL scores which must be sent to us by ETS) can be submitted with the online application.
+If you are admitted to our program, official transcripts, which must be provided by your college or university and in an official, sealed envelope, are required.
+Unofficial transcripts are due at the time of application.
+All other required materials (except for official GRE/TOEFL scores, which must be sent to us by ETS) can be submitted with the online application.

 Do you accept electronic transcripts?